catiegrasse/independent-study/finalPaperDraft.md

  In the outpatient setting, patients that reported smoking <1 year prior to surgery had a statistically significant higher incidence of postoperative pulmonary embolism (1.47% vs 0%, p < 0.05).
 In the inpatient setting, patients that reported smoking <1 year prior to surgery had a statistically significant higher incidence of postoperative organ/space surgical site infection (SSI).

+ ##### Postoperative Complication Rates in ESS Patients with Hypertension in the Inpatient and Outpatient Setting
 | | Outpatient Non-Hypertension (N = 256) | Outpatient Hypertension (N = 101) | p-value | Inpatient Non-Hypertension (N = 112) | Inpatient Hypertension (N = 96) | p-value |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |
  | Superficial SSI | 0.00% | 0.00% | -|0.00% | 1.04% | 0.2789|